BSorbus/pola/README.md

 # README

-Project PROCA (PRojekt Operacyjny polska CyfrowA).
+Project POLA (Projekt Operacyjny poLska cyfrowA).

 Things you may want to cover: